earaujoassis/dev-box/README.md

 $ dev-box unhook
 ```

+For any other option, please run `dev-box -h`.

+## Dockering

-It is also important to note that docker is available by default &mdahs; you don't have to hook any folder in order to
+Docker is available by default; you don't have to hook any folder in order to run a container &mdash; if the image is
-run a container &mdash; if the image is available.
-If you run `$ dev-box run docker [commands]` you can build
+available.
+If you run `$ dev-box run docker [commands]` you can build images or create containers as it would be available
-images or create containers as it would be available in the same machine (well, likely, the only difference is the use
+in the host machine (well, likely, the only difference is the use of an IP address different to
-of an IP address different to `127.0.0.1|0.0.0.0|localhost` in this case defaulted to 192.168.44.88 &mdash; you may
+`127.0.0.1|0.0.0.0|localhost`; in this case defaulted to 192.168.44.88 &mdash; you may change that in `dev-box/Vagrantfile`
-change that in `dev-box/Vagrantfile` or creating a `dev-box/Vagrantfile.local` configuring any additional option to the
+or creating a `dev-box/Vagrantfile.local` configuring any additional option to the Vagrant machine, including its IP
-Vagrant machine).
+address).

 ## Well, what about `docker-machine`?

 Yes, I know, `docker-machine` provides (almost) the same services and it also has a larger community to keep it really
 good.
-But I wanted to take control over the Vagrant machine.
+But I also need to take control over the Vagrant/VirtualBox machine.
 I use it not only for "dockering".

 ## Assumptions &amp; Limitations